pachterlab/voyager/README.md

 ## Installation

-You can install the development version of Voyager from [GitHub](https://github.com/) with:
+This package has been submitted to Bioconductor.
+Before it's accepted, you can install the development version of Voyager from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")